 Either way, this case is clearly of public interest as physical encounters between private security officers and the public have become an increasingly hot topic, similar to physical encounters between law enforcement officers and the public.
 For the sake of public safety, this is a topic that needs to be discussed to lessen the number of unnecessary injuries or deaths.

-Here is the document indicating that that there is a dispute over the proper name of the defendant.
+Here is the document indicating that there is a dispute over the proper name of the defendant.
 Regardless of the outcome, it is our hope that such horrific incidents will become less frequent in our society.
 Given the sensational nature of this alleged attack, all security companies in Florida should familiarize themselves with the case to brainstorm ways to prevent or defuse this type of incident.

 Kent Security Services Inc. of Miami was sued by two salespeople within an 18 month span between 2013 and 2014.
 This is significant given the similarity of the complaints, and once again points to the Miami-based company being continually plagued by scandals.